-- a) traffic data including telephone numbers called, email addresses, and location data etc. - b) use made of service including services subscribed to, etc.
+- a) traffic data including telephone numbers called, email addresses, and location data etc; - b) use made of service including services subscribed to, etc; - c) other information relating to the subscriber - including installation address, etc.

-c) other information relating to the subscriber - including installation address, etc.
+"communications data" as defined by RIPA means any of the following:

-"communications data" as defined by RIPA means any of the following-
+- (i) any traffic data comprised in or attached to a communication (whether by the sender or otherwise) for the purposes of any postal service or telecommunication system by means of which it is being or may be transmitted; - (ii) any information which includes none of the contents of a communication [apart from any information falling within paragraph (i)] and is about the use made by any person:

-(i) any traffic data comprised in or attached to a communication (whether by the sender or otherwise) for the purposes of any postal service or telecommunication system by means of which it is being or may be transmitted;
+- (1) of any telecommunications service; or - (2) in connection with the provision to or use by any person of any telecommunications service, of any part of a telecommunication system.

-(ii) any information which includes none of the contents of a communication [apart from any information falling within paragraph (i)] and is about the use made by any persontelecommunications service, of any part of a telecommunication system; (iii) any information not falling within paragraph (i) or (ii) that is held or obtained, in relation to persons to whom he provides the service, by a person providing a telecommunications service.
+(iii) any information not falling within paragraph(i) or (ii) that is held or obtained, in relation to persons to whom he provides the service, by a person providing a telecommunications service.